Stedi-Demos/bootstrap-archived/README.md

 ## Resource directories

-Each subdirectory within the [resources](./src/resources) directory contains templates that can be used to read an EDI document for a specific transaction set.
+The [resources](./src/resources) directory contains templates that can be used to read an EDI document for specific transaction sets.
+The resource templates are organized in a hierarchical structure of subdirectories in the following pattern: `src/releases/${ediStandard}/${release}/${transactionType}` (for example: `src/releases/X12/5010/850`).
 Each template directory includes:
 * `guide.json`: a [Guide](https://www.stedi.com/docs/guides) used to read and validate the EDI document and translate it to the JSON schema of the Guide
 * `map.json`: a [Mapping](https://www.stedi.com/docs/mappings) that converts the data from the JSON schema of the Guide to a custom JSON shape
 * `input.edi`: the sample EDI input to the workflow